AsimAShah/SpaceX-Data-Science-Capstone-Project/README.md

 Objective: Predict the successful landing of Falcon 9 first stage rockets.​

-Importance: Cost optimization in rocket launches, with SpaceX's reusability feature leading to significant savings​
+Importance: Cost optimization in rocket launches, with SpaceX's Stage 1 reusability feature leading to significant savings​

 Problems to Find Answers:​